byteface/domonic/docs/packages/terminal.rst

 Domonic: terminal
 =================

-There is a command line package that can call bash/unix/posix and other apps on the command line: <br />
+There is a command line package that can call bash/unix/posix and other apps on the command line.

 This package only works on nix systems as it effectively just passes stuff off to subprocess.

 .. code-block :: python